hudson-and-thames/mlfinlab/docs/source/online_portfolio_selection/benchmarks/constant_rebalanced_portfolio.rst

     The online portfolio selection module contains different algorithms that are used for asset allocation and optimizing strategies.
 Each algorithm is encapsulated in its own class and has a public method called ``allocate()`` which calculates the weight allocations on the specific user data.
 This way, each implementation can be called in the same way and makes it simple for users to use them.
-    Next up, lets discuss about some of these implementations and the different parameters they require.
+    Next up, let's discuss some of these implementations and the different parameters they require.

 =============================
 Constant Rebalanced Portfolio